+Length 650 words Duration Special

 Range Caster Area of Effect None

-Energy Cost 1 spell Material Prism or
+Energy Cost 1 spell point Material Component Prism or crystal

-point Component crystal

 This spell allows the Cleric to summon the protective power of their Deity, creating an impenetrable field around him.
 When the spell is complete, the Cleric must hold a prism or crystal above his head to maintain the spell's effect; if at any time the crystal falls onto or below the Cleric's head, the spell is broken.
 The crystal must be held with both hands above the head; the arms and hands may not rest upon the Cleric's head or the spell is broken.
 The Cleric may have nothing other than the crystal or prism in his hands.